gardener/gardener/docs/proposals/31-inplace-node-update.md

 ### Prerequisites

-The only prerequisite is that the machine image/OS on the node must support in-place updates and provide a tool or utility to initiate the OS update.
+The only prerequisite is that the machine image/OS on the node must support in-place updates and provide a tool or utility to initiate the OS update and boot into the new version.
 This update tool/utility should meet the following requirements:

 1. **Failure Recovery**: In case of a failure, the OS should be able to revert to the previous version.
 2. **Retry Configuration**: Support for configuring the number of update retries.